-Typically, you upgrade the JUNOS software on a Services Router by downloading a set of images onto your router or onto another system on your local network, such as a PC.
-You then uncompress the package and install the uncompressed software using the J-Web interface or the CLI.
-Finally, you boot your system with this upgraded device.
+Typically, you upgrade the JUNOS software on a Services Router by downloading a software image to your router from another system on your local network.
+Using the J-Web interface or the CLI to upgrade, the router downloads the software image, decompresses the image, and installs the decompressed software.
+Finally, you reboot the router, at which time it boots from the upgraded software.